 The last section of the Collection Development Guidelines includes a link to the Library of Congress for its breakdown of the major classes and subclasses.
 Since two of the joint use libraries also use the Dewey Decimal System, faculty and patrons may suggest items using the Dewey classification.
 Additionally, the Superintendent of Documents Classification Scheme is used for the majority of the Federal documents collection.

-The Collection Development Guidelines were developed by library staff in March 1987, August 1989, February 1997, September 1999, September 2001, August 2005, August 2006, June 2007, August 2008, July 2011, March 2012, July 2012, June 2013, August 2013, and June 2015.
+The Collection Development Guidelines were developed and/or modified by library staff in March 1987, August 1989, February 1997, September 1999, September 2001, August 2005, August 2006, June 2007, August 2008, July 2011, March 2012, July 2012, June 2013, August 2013, June 2015, and September 2021.